 Exploring South Holland’s city by the sea, The Hague has the cutest cafes and is home to the Dutch Royal Family.
-Read more about shopping in The Hague and find out why I fell in love with The Hague.
+Read more about shopping in The Hague and find out why I fell in love with the city.

 The Hague in The Netherlands may be first and foremost known as the home of the International Criminal Court and The Girl with the Pearl Earring.
 Though, the city, located a mere 50 minutes train ride from Amsterdam, also has a young cultural scene with trendy concept stores, royal heritage and is South Holland’s city by the sea.

 In fact, it was the city by the sea reference that initially sparked my interest, when former Den Haag (as it´s known to locals) PR Chantal talked me through the highlights of visiting the city at Visit Holland’s #MeetTheDutchMasters event.

 Those who regularly read the blog will know that I am a drawn to cities where I can soak up some culture as well as some rays, so it goes without saying I was intrigued by The Hague and the seaside resort of Scheveningen.

 The culture for this press trip with Visit Holland (to my delight) was to discover some of the best fashion finds the city has to offer.

 We were welcomed to The Hague by Deputy Major Karsten Klein, who was keen for the group to believe all the great things he had to say about the city.

-Den Haag City Tour Guide, Remco Dörr took us to a selection of the city’s most unique and cultural stores whilst giving us a taste of The Hague.
-We started by exploring Art Noveau area Zeehelden Kwartier, a young and upcoming area of The Hague.
+Den Haag City Tour Guide, Remco Dörr took us to a selection of the city’s most unique and cultural stores, whilst giving us a taste of things to do in The Hague.
+We started our Hague shopping trip by exploring Art Noveau area Zeehelden Kwartier; a young and upcoming area of The Hague.

 First stop was Indian infused Namaste Cafe, the first spiritual cafe in The Netherlands.
 Namaste Cafe is a place where locals can browse beautifully embroidered Indian inspired clothing, enjoy a coffee & a slice a cake or take part in some relaxing yoga.